 When asked by e-mail who paid for the Floyd's teammates to be on the trip, Lahn replied: "Sharrif drove down by himself.
 Sharrif's friends came down in their car to Miami for the Hip Hop Festival in Miami that weekend.
 Sharrif stayed in the hotel room I paid for."

-McCloskey is Florida's director of compliance, and well-regarded as one of the best NCAA compliance minds working today.
+McCloskey is Florida's director of compliance, and both personally well-regarded and widely regarded as one of the best NCAA compliance minds working today.
 (He also teaches a class in the College of Health and Human Performance, Ethical Issues in Sport, that is highly recommended for UF undergrads.
 It's SPM 3204.
 Thank me later.)
 If McCloskey says something, I am inclined to believe it is the truth, and would therefore suspect that this trip was either cleared with UF beforehand or investigated internally and cleared afterward.

 It is worth noting that Florida's dedication to compliance has been virtually peerless in the NCAA after the ruinous TV ban of the 1980s; the Wall Street Journal article from October that called Gainesville "college football's perfect biosphere" noted that "Since Florida won its first national title in 1996 and went on to win two more in 2006 and 2008, the program hasn't had a major NCAA violation."
 Under Jeremy Foley, Florida has aimed for winning championships and winning them clean, and built an apparatus with McCloskey and others to do just that.